 8. Associate with millionaires.

-“In most cases, your net worth mirrors the level of your closest friends,” writes Steve Siebold for Business Insider.
+“In most cases, your net worth mirrors the level of your closest friends,” Steve Siebold wrote for Business Insider.
 This isn’t exactly a new philosophy.
 It’s been around ever since Andrew Carnegie embraced the Master Mind principle.

-“Exposure to people who are more successful than you are has the potential to expand your thinking and catapult your income,” says Siebold.
+“Exposure to people who are more successful than you are has the potential to expand your thinking and catapult your income,” said Siebold.
 “We become like the people we associate with, and that's why winners are attracted to winners.”

 “The reality is,” he said, “millionaires think differently from the middle class about money, and there's much to be gained by being in their presence.”